danny0838/git-store-meta/README.md

 to generate `pre-commit`, `post-checkout`, and `post-merge` hooks for the current Git repo.
 Of course you can modify the hooks afterwards to fit your needs better.

-The `--directory` (`-d`) option can be provided so that metadata of directories are also handled:

-    git-store-meta.pl --install -d

 Note that the installation is skipped to avoid a dangerous overwrite if there are existing hooks.
 In this case you can rename the existing hook files, run